asura6/STM32F103C8T6-from-scratch/README.md

 # STM32F103C8T6-from-scratch
 This repository contains examples on how do program and use the STM32F103C8T6 microcontroller and its peripherals.
-The examples are simple and easy to use as I have programmed them stand-alone without the bloat of external libraries.
+The examples are simple and easy to use as I have programmed them stand-alone without external libraries.
 The programs are written from scratch in the sense that only the CMSIS register definitions are used.